Castle in the clouds - TravelWorldOnline

 Lake Winnepesaukee, New Hampshire Copyright © Monika Fuchs, TravelWorldOnline

-As a castle in the clouds I would not designate the magnificent house on the summit of the Ossipee Mountain Range in New Hampshire, but the house is impressive in any case.
-Above all, the view from his terrace and many of his rooms on the lake landscape of Lake Winnepesaukee is breathtaking.
-From there we look down on the various bays of the lake with the unspeakable name, and in between we see again and again small villages that nestle against the lake.
+I wouldn't call this magnificent house at the summit of the Ossipee Mountain Range in New Hampshire a castle in the clouds, but it is certainly impressive.
+The view from its terrace and many of its rooms over the lake landscape of Lake Winnepesaukee is particularly breathtaking.
+From there, we gaze down on the various bays of the lake with the unpronounceable name.
+In between, we see small villages nestled along the lakeshore.

 Castle in the Clouds - The castle in the clouds